gcgarner/IOTstack/README.md

 As of the date of this publish the team at Grafana are working on an issue in the 6.4.X version for the ARM image.
 The compose file hard codes to version 6.3.6, when the issue is resolved the ":latest" tag can be used again in stead of ":6.3.6"

 ## Networking
+An easy way to find out your ip is by typing `ifconfig` in the terminal and look next to eth0 or wlan0 for your ip.
+It is hightly recommended that you set a static IP for your PI or at least reserve a IP on your router so that you know it

-The compose instruction creates a internal network for the containers to communicate in.
+The docker-compose instruction creates a internal network for the containers to communicate in, the ports get exposed to the pi's IP address when you want to connect from outside.
 It also creates a "DNS" the name being the container name.
-When you need to specify the address of your influxdb it will not be 127.0.0.1:8086 !
-It will be INFLUXDB:8086 Similarly inside the containers the containers talk by name.
-However if you need to interact with it (from outside) you do if via your pi's ip e.g. 192.168.0.n:3000 (or 127.0.0.1:3000 if you are using the pi itself)
+So it is important to note that when one container talks to another they talk by name.
+I gave all the containers names in allcaps like NODERED,INFLUXDB...

+### Examples
+You want to connect your nodered to your mqtt server.
+In nodered drop an mqtt node, when you need to specify the address type `MQTT`

+You want to connect your influxdb to grafana.
+The address you specif in the grafana is INFLUXDB

+You want to connect to the web interface of portainer from you laptop.
+Now you are outside the container environmnet you type IPADDRESS:9000

 An easy way to find out your ip is by typing `ifconfig` in the terminal and look next to eth0 or wlan0 for your ip